okta/okta-signin-widget/README.md

 #### hCaptcha options

-Set the following config options to set alternative `hCaptcha` script sources that will be used if the default one (`https://js.hcaptcha.com/1/api.js`) fails to load:
+Set the following config options to configure alternative `hCaptcha` script sources that will be used if the default one (`https://js.hcaptcha.com/1/api.js`) fails to load:

 ```javascript
 hcaptcha: {